Skip to main content

 1. Define the scope of the user access audit

 Сlearly identify which applications, systems, resources, and accounts will be reviewed.
 With a defined scope and plan, you can conduct the audit efficiently and systematically.
-Prioritize accounts to be reviewed according to risk profiles to accelerate the process and make it more efficient.
+Prioritize accounts for review based on risk profiles to accelerate the UAR process and make it more efficient.

 2. Revoke permissions of ex-employees

-Be sure you are paying close attention to whether former employees’ accounts are still active in your network.
-Refer to a list of employees who have resigned since the previous user access review report to ensure their access rights are terminated.
+Pay close attention to whether former employees’ accounts are still active in your network.
+Maintain and refer to a list of employees who have left since the previous user access review report to ensure their access rights are terminated.
 Ultimately, revoking user access rights immediately after resignation is the safest option.

-You can easily revoke former employees’ permissions with Syteca — a comprehensive cybersecurity platform that allows you to manage user accounts and access rights with a couple of clicks.
+You can easily revoke former employees’ permissions with Syteca — a comprehensive cybersecurity platform that allows you to manage user accounts and access rights in just a couple of clicks.

 3. Remove shadow admin accounts

 Shadow admin accounts are user accounts that aren’t typically included in privileged Active Directory (AD) groups but are granted administrative access permissions directly.
-Without adequate monitoring and regular account discovery scans, malicious attackers can use these accounts to escalate and exploit privileges.
+Without adequate Active Directory auditing and regular account discovery scans, malicious attackers can use these accounts to escalate and exploit privileges.
 Consider removing shadow admin accounts or at least monitoring their activity.

 4. Ensure employees don’t have access permissions from previous positions